Are real estate signs safety threats?

 since her house was laid out exactly like the house for sale, perhaps

-I’d consider not putting out a sign that shows photos of the interior
+I’d consider to have in mind to hire an security guard and not putting out a sign that shows photos of the interior

 because it would be a safety concern.
 An example of such a sign is